RxLaboratory/Duik/src-docs/docs/guide/constraints/pins.md

 ![](../../img/duik/constraints/pin-path-effects.png)
 *The effects on the layer containing a rigged path allow you to easily re-create missing pins to control the path, or manually adjust the values.*

+!!! warning
+    It seems that expressions in the Bézier path properties of masks are much slower than in path properties of shape layers.
+If you plan to add pins on a Bézier path, prefer using shape layers whenever possible.

 ## Edit pins

 An effect on each pin can be used to adjust their appearance.